divslinger/Android-Merchant-App/TEST_PLAN.md

    * Confirm that it displays app name "Bitcoin Cash Register", version & year
    * Click on device 'Home' button to put the app in background
    * Resume the paused app
-   * Confirm that it opens on the Payment INPUT screen with an amount of 0
+   * Confirm that it opens on the 'Payment INPUT' screen with an amount of 0
 1. PRIVACY POLICY: navigate to screen
    * launch app & do required setup
    * Go to 'Privacy Policy' screen
    * Confirm that it displays the correct content or web page
    * Click on device 'Home' button to put the app in background
    * Resume the paused app
-   * Confirm that it opens on the Payment INPUT screen with an amount of 0
+   * Confirm that it opens on the 'Payment INPUT' screen with an amount of 0
 1. SERVICE TERMS: navigate to screen
    * **NOT READY** webpage url is NOT yet defined
    * launch app & do required setup